Workplace Safety and Heat Ban in Bahrain

 What is this right?

-• Employer obligations: Provide adequate ventilation, lighting, sanitation, drinking water, and first-aid facilities.
+• Employer obligations: Provide ventilation, lighting, sanitation, drinking water, first-aid facilities, and shade structures for outdoor sites.

 When does it apply?

-• You work outdoors or in open-air conditions during the summer months (July-August).
+• You work outdoors or in open-air conditions during July-August.

-• Your workplace has unsafe conditions — poor ventilation, no safety equipment, or hazardous materials without proper handling.
+• Your workplace has unsafe conditions — poor ventilation, no safety equipment, or improper handling of hazardous materials.

-• You suffer a work-related injury or illness.
+• You suffer a work-related injury or develop an occupational illness.

 • Report unsafe conditions to your employer in writing.
-If nothing changes, contact the Ministry of Labour.
+If no action, contact the Ministry of Labour to trigger an inspection.

-• During the heat ban period (July-August, 12-4 PM), refuse outdoor work — this is your legal right.
+• During the heat ban (July-August, 12-4 PM), refuse outdoor work — show your employer the ministerial order number if needed.

-• If injured at work, report the injury immediately to your employer and get medical documentation.
+• If injured at work, report the injury immediately to your employer, get medical documentation, and file with the SIO (if Bahraini) or through your employer's insurance (if expat).

 What should you NOT do?

-• Do not work outdoors during banned hours in July-August, even if pressured — your employer faces fines for violations.
+• Do not work outdoors during banned hours even if pressured — your employer bears the legal risk, not you.

-• Do not ignore minor injuries — document everything in case complications arise later.
+• Do not ignore minor injuries — document everything because complications may emerge later and earlier reports strengthen your SIO claim.

-• Do not pay for your own safety equipment — the employer is legally responsible for providing PPE.
+• Do not pay for your own safety equipment — the employer is legally responsible for providing all PPE at no cost.

 You came here to know your rights — help someone else know theirs.